 Laryngeal Cancer: Targeted Therapy

 Sometimes cetuximab is given along with radiation therapy as a first line treatment for early stage laryngeal cancers.
-These are cancers that have not spread.
+These are cancers that are small and have not spread.
 In other cases, this medicine may be tried for advanced or recurrent laryngeal cancers when other treatments have not worked.
 In this case, it might be used by itself or along with chemotherapy.
 This medicine is given by infusion into a vein.

 Common side effects can include: